 Of course, there are tutorials for beginners that can help you, but if building your website involves a lot of customization, and if you’re still struggling to use Squarespace after the free trial, it’s probably better to switch to something easier, like Wix.

-Wix is one of the simplest website builders and is incredibly easy to use.
+Wix website builder is one of the simplest online programs to create a website and is incredibly easy to use.
 It doesn’t take long to learn the basics, so you’ll be able to create a professional-looking website in no time.
 You don’t need any technical knowledge either to use its simple drag and drop interface.

 If you want something a bit more advanced, then you may prefer Squarespace.
 But, in terms of ease of use, Wix is clearly the better option.